 These reforms all place additional burdens on injured workers, rather than force business groups to absorb some of the cost.

 Opponents argue that more time is needed for the 2011 reform to have an effect.
-They point out that the Governor is merely trying to weaken his political opponents, the unions, for the benefit of his supporters, corporate bosses.
+They point out that the Governor is merely trying to weaken his political opponents, the unions, for the benefit of his supporters, and corporate bosses.

 Moreover, opponents argue that the savings from the reforms aren’t being passed onto the clients, businesses, but are instead being retained by the insurance companies who are allowed to set their rates.
 Opponents argue that more time is needed before workers surrender more of their rights.